microsoft/o365-moodle/README.md

 Contributions to our documentation are especially appreciated!
 All documentation lives in the /local/o365docs folder of the development repository (https://github.com/Microsoft/o365-moodle).
 Updates to this documentation can be sent via pull request like any other contributions.

 ### Code Review
-All pull requests go through a thorough examination from developers before they are merged.
-Please read our [code review process](https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs/codereview.md) and ensure your code is consistent before submitting.
-A developer may respond with changes that are needed before a pull request can be accepted and it is up to the submitter to make those changes.
-If accepted, your commit will remain as-is to ensure you get credit, but developers may modify solutions slightly in subsequent commits.
+All pull requests go through a thorough examination from maintainers before they are merged.
+Please read our [development guide](https://github.com/Microsoft/o365-moodle/blob/master/local/o365docs/devguide.md) and ensure your code adheres to the coding standard before submitting.
+A maintainer may respond with changes that are needed before a pull request can be accepted and it is up to the submitter to make those changes.
+If accepted, your commit will remain as-is to ensure you get credit, but maintainers may modify solutions slightly in subsequent commits.

 ### CLA
 Finally, before we can accept your pull request, you'll need to electronically complete Microsoft's [Contributor License Agreement](https://cla.microsoft.com/).
 If you've done this for other Microsoft projects, then you're already covered.